-Beyond just querying from a single table, you can also combine data from multiple tables as it is based on a select statement.
+Beyond just querying from a single table, you can also use views to combine data from multiple tables.
 For example, seeing the support_rep_id may not be extremely useful in an organization unless you know who that value belongs to.
-Instead, you could include the employee’s name that is the support rep similar to the following:
+Instead, you could include the name of the support rep, similar to the following:

 CREATE VIEW customer_contact